Practice as you learn, learn as you practice!

-- Scientific Teaching Fellows, a two-semester program in which participants learn about teaching first-year science students, create instructional materials for a first-year course, and test their materials while helping teach the course (as instructor of record!)
+- Scientific Teaching Fellows, a one-year program in which participants learn about teaching first-year science students, create instructional materials for a first-year course, and test their materials while helping teach the course (as instructor of record!)

 The Wisconsin Program for Scientific Teaching, originally funded by the Howard Hughes Medical Institute, was developed at UW–Madison by Dr. Jo Handelsman, who later founded the Center for Scientific Teaching at Yale University.
 The program is part of a national effort to transform undergraduate science teaching at colleges and universities across the United States.
 Promoting methods that can reach diverse groups of students effectively contributes to a larger, more diverse population of students pursuing majors and careers in science.

 - J. Handelsman, et al., 2004.
 Scientific Teaching.
 Science 304:521-522.